 Unpaid Overtime.
 Know the Facts.

 The Fair Labor Standards Act (FLSA) requires that non-exempt employees—hourly, and in many instances even salaried, employees—be paid time and one-half of their regular rate of pay for any hours worked in excess of Forty (40) hours in a work week.
 In addition to the amount of unpaid overtime wages you may be owed from your current or previous employers, you can also seek the recovery of liquidated, or double, damages, under the FLSA.
+If you have not been paid overtime wages please contact our Miami unpaid overtime lawyers today.

 In general, the FLSA applies to covered businesses with annual revenues in excess of $500,000/year with two (2) or more employees who have regularly sold, handled, or otherwise worked on goods or materials that moved in or produced for interstate commerce.
 Where a company itself is not covered by the FLSA, an employee may nonetheless be individually covered by the Act if their work directly involved interstate commerce on a regular basis.
 In addition, domestic service workers such as housekeepers, full-time babysitters, and cooks are typically covered by the FLSA.